Thumbs Down To the Bucks County judge who fined a divorced dad $2,000 for cursing in front of his 9-year-old…

 My wife and I have two young ones, ages 7 ½ and 4 ½.
 Before the kids were born, and it was just the two of us in the house, I’d fire off cuss words like I was Buddy Hackett doing the midnight show in Vegas.
 Whenever one of my favorite sports teams was making like the Bad News Bear on TV, I’d paint the room with so much blue you’d swear we were having another boy.

 But that was then.

 Now with those two little sponges around, my colorful outbursts have become nearly non-existent.
-And when they do occur, is after their bedtime.
+And when they do occur, it’s after their bedtime.

-“I can’t believe he tried to go from second to third on a routine grounder to short!
-What the f…uuudge is doing?
+“I can’t believe he tried to go from second to third on a routine grounder too short!
+What the f…uuudge is he doing?
 Hey, honey, do you think the kids are asleep yet?”

 And remember, my f-bombs were dropped without the incredible level of stress from a custody case tightening around my head like a vice.

 Again, the father should know better.
 But two grand for dropping that word?
 That’s the going rate now?

 What if the father was really ticked off at the child’s mom – she and he were never married, by the way – and he blurted out something worse?
 What does Judge Bateman do then, fine him 10 grand and give him 5-to-10 in Grateford?

 Again, the father should know better.
 But should his lack of decorum when in presence of his child trump his constitutional rights?